Welcome to Critically Touched (CT)!

-- The entry point for CT writers is television.
-Pick a TV series you’d like to review episode-by-episode.
+- If you’re more interested in becoming a TV critic, pick a TV series you’d like to review episode-by-episode.
 Should you ultimately get the job, you will be allowed to write film reviews and Blog posts as well.

 - Should be roughly between 10-40 episodes.
 This is to ensure that you have what it takes to review a series over a reasonable period in a timely manner and of consistently strong quality.
 Should you succeed, you will be allowed to review a longer TV series of your choosing.

-- Should be off the air for at least three years.
-This is to allow time for any initial hype to die down and for a show to settle into a comfortable retrospective groove, the better to approach it from a critical perspective.
+- Should be off the air for at least one year.
+This is to allow time for a show to settle into a comfortable retrospective groove, the better to approach it from a critical perspective.

 - Should be something you love.
 (If it’s not, you may get bored writing about it fairly quickly.)

-- You should make it clear during your pitch why you can bring a fresh perspective to the series that other writers/critics have not delivered.
+- You should make it clear during your pitch why you can bring a fresh perspective to the film/series that other writers/critics have not delivered.

 Each reviewer goes through a thorough “interview process” in which they are screened for passion, insight, skill, sanity, dedication, and overall intelligence.
 If you think you possess these qualities and wish to contribute the content on this site, please feel free to reach out to Jeremy (jeremygrayson17[at]gmail[dot]com) to start a conversation and begin the larger evaluation process.